Shape Animation – Converting to Shape Layers

 - Press Spacebar again at any time to stop the preview.

-On the Controller—Outline—Path layer CTRL–click (Mac) or Right–click (Windows) on the second keyframe and choose Keyframe Assistant > Easy Ease In.
+On the Controller—Outline—Path layer CTRL–click (Mac) or Right–click (Windows) on second keyframe and choose Keyframe Assistant > Easy Ease In.

 Save the project by choosing File > Save or pressing Cmd–S (Mac) or CTRL–S (Windows).